Maolra Seoighe

-Maolra Seoighe (English: Myles Joyce), Cappancreha, County Galway, was a man who was wrongfully convicted and hanged on 15 December 1882.
+Maolra Seoighe (English: Myles Joyce) was an Irish man who was wrongfully convicted and hanged on 15 December 1882.
 He was found guilty of the Maamtrasna Murders and was sentenced to death.
-The case was heard in English, though Seoighe's first language was Irish.
-His wife referred to him as 'Myles Joyce' in a letter she wrote to the Freeman's Journal appealing for his release.
+Though Seoighe could only speak Irish, the case was heard in English without any translation service.
 He was posthumously pardoned in 2018.

 Maamtrasna murders

 Maolra Seoighe was the most prominent figure in a controversial trial in 1882 that took place while Ireland was part of the United Kingdom.
 Three Irish language speakers were condemned to death for the murder of a local family (John Joyce, his wife Brighid, his mother Mairéad, his daughter Peigí and son Mícheál) in Maamtrasna, on the border between County Mayo and County Galway.
 It was presumed by the authorities to be a local feud connected to sheep rustling and the Land War.
 Eight men were convicted on what turned out to be perjured evidence and three of them condemned to death: Maolra Seoighe (a father of five children), Pat Casey and Pat Joyce.

 Covering the incident, The Spectator wrote the following:

 The Tragedy at Maamtrasna, investigated this week in Dublin, almost unique as it is in the annals of the United Kingdom, brings out in strong relief two facts which Englishmen are too apt to forget.
 One is the existence in particular districts of Ireland of a class of peasants who are scarcely civilised beings, and approach far nearer to savages than any other white men; and the other is their extraordinary and exceptional gloominess of temper.
 In remote places of Ireland, especially in Connaught, on a few of the islands, and in one or two mountain districts, dwell cultivators who are in knowledge, in habits, and in the discipline of life no higher than Maories or other Polynesians.